-Geologically, rocks used to divide into types.
-Based on the texture of the Obsidian rock types are decided.
+Geologically, rocks are used to divide into types.
+Based on the texture of the Obsidian rock, types are decided.
 The main types of Obsidian rocks are as follows:

 The occurrence of Obsidian Rocks in Different Geographic Regions of the Earth

-Obsidian is falling into a volcanic-group of rocks.
-Therefore, the occurrence of Obsidian confined to geological areas where volcanic activity happened in the recent past.
-Obsidian rocks are not expected in volcanic areas of distance past like before billions of years because the glassy rocks are destroying rapidly due to weathering effects and various geological processes.
+Obsidian, falls into a volcanic group of rocks.
+Therefore, the occurrence of Obsidian is confined to geological areas where volcanic activity happened in the recent past.
+Obsidian rocks are not expected in volcanic areas of distance past billions of years because the glassy rocks are destroying rapidly due to weathering effects and various geological processes.

 Significant deposits of obsidian rocks exist in the following continents of the world.

 The highest production of jewelry grade obsidians takes place in the United States.
-However, in the USA, obsidian rocks are not found in eastern regions of the Mississippi River because that area lacks volcanic activities in the recent past at all.
-The remaining areas of the States of America where obsidian rocks available are:
+However, in the USA, obsidian rocks are not found in eastern regions of the Mississippi River because that area lacks volcanic activities in the recent past.
+The remaining areas of the USA where obsidian rocks are available:

-Obsidian rocks also available in Virginia, Pennsylvania, and North Carolina.
+Obsidian rocks are also available in Virginia, Pennsylvania, and North Carolina.

 Now, I am going to acknowledge your use of obsidian.
-Do you know a conchoidal fracture of a rock resulting in pieces of rocks in curved surfaces?
+Do you know a conchoidal fracture of a rock resulting in pieces of stones on curved surfaces?

-Today, a variety of uses found in different industries, such as:
+Today, a variety of uses are found in different industries, such as